 Part of Mr. McLeod's summer adventures: Bushwacking for Conservation

 I will believe in you, support you and encourage you.

 I will work hard to help you learn.

 - Be a good listener.

 - Work hard.

-One of my favorite quotes, still from high school days, is from the Ozark Mountain Daredevils: "...and like my Daddy said, it's in your heart not your head, and you've got to sing, and sing, and sing."
-We need to think and use our heads, but if we're not connected with our hearts and other people and the wonders of life, we lose the ability to sing (or dance, draw, write, do sports or however you express yourself).
+One of my favorite quotes back from high school days, is from the Ozark Mountain Daredevils: "...and like my Daddy said, it's in your heart not your head, and you've got to sing, and sing, and sing."
+We need to think and use our heads, but if we're not connected with our hearts and other people and the wonders of life, we lose the ability to sing (or dance, draw, write, do music or sports or however you express yourself).
 So however you "sing", do it.